helenclx/leilukin-site/src/shrines/starwarskotor/guides/kotor-sandral-matale-feud-guide.md

 After you rescue Shen and meet Rahasia outside the Sandral estate, you will be confronted by Ahlan Matale and Nurik Sandral, Shen and Rahasia's fathers respectively.

-After Ahlan yells at Nurik, _"I don't want to hear any of your excuses!
-Now I will get revenge for your transgressions!"_ Your following dialogue choices will determine the outcome of the "Sandral-Matale Feud" quest.
+After Ahlan yells at Nurik, *"I don't want to hear any of your excuses!
+Now I will get revenge for your transgressions!"* Your following dialogue choices will determine the outcome of the "Sandral-Matale Feud" quest.
 I recommend **saving the game before rescuing Shen and meeting Rahasia outside** the Sandral estate, so you can reload the save if you do not get the ending you want.

 The "Sandral-Matale Feud" quest could be resolved in four different ways:

 ### 1\.
 Convincing Ahlan and Nurik to sort out their differences and allow their children to stay together as a couple.

 If you want to do a Light Side playthrough, this would be the best outcome.
 However, you need to pass a Hard difficulty Persuasion check to get this ending.
-If you want to learn more about the Persuade mechanic in KotOR, you can check out [this page](https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/Skills#Persuade).
+If you want to learn more about the Persuade mechanic in KotOR, you can check out [this page](https://strategywiki.org/wiki/Star_Wars:_Knights_of_the_Old_Republic/Skills#Persuade){target="_blank"}.
 Since you will likely be at level 10 when you do this quest, you need at least 10 points in your Persuade skill to have a decent chance to pass the check.

 As for the dialogue choices, after Ahlan rants about him getting revenge, you need to choose **"You two just need to calm down."**